-Another way to incorporate high-gloss into your home is in the form of a home bar.
-No better way to impress guests than with a custom-fitted bar complete with a dazzling high-shine finish to match that of the glint and gleam of the cocktail equipment inside.
+Another way to incorporate gloss into your home is in the form of a home bar.
+No better way to impress guests than with a custom-fitted bar complete with a dazzling high-shine finish to match the glint and gleam of the cocktail equipment inside.

 Whatever high-gloss furniture you choose, remember that the goal is to enhance and complement the intended mood of the room, whether that’s low-profile luxury or something more high-impact and theatrical.

 Already incorporated high-gloss furniture into your home?
-Now’s the time take the plunge with a more statement-making decor choice and add high-gloss to other features in your room.
+Now’s the time to take the plunge with a more statement-making decor choice and add high gloss to other features in your room.
 The finish can be applied to walls, doors, and panelling, creating intensity and an enigmatic mood.

 What about a single accent wall in a moody hue such as burnt aubergine, for example?
 Or, at the furthest end of the spectrum, high gloss lacquer can have a wet-look effect which can be spectacular when used on interior doors.

-Or why not go big and bold by adding high-shine to your ceiling?
-A reflective high-gloss finish creates an enchanting contrast of rich colour with an ever-changing play of light.
+Or why not go big and bold by adding high shine to your ceiling?
+A reflective finish creates an enchanting contrast of rich colour with an ever-changing play of light.

-While high-gloss has the advantage of being more or less indestructible and fairly low maintenance, you do need to consider the condition of your walls and ceiling.
-A high-gloss finish can show up any defects, such as cracks or dimples and although it can be charming on shabby walls, for a sleek and modern look, you’ll have to have the surface sanded.
+While high gloss has the advantage of being more or less indestructible and fairly low maintenance, you do need to consider the condition of your walls and ceiling.
+This finish can show up any defects, such as cracks or dimples and although it can be charming on shabby walls, for a sleek and modern look, you’ll have to have the surface sanded.

 Another way to add high-gloss to your interior is by using it to highlight certain architectural features, such as your fireplace, wall moulding, trims and wainscoting, or a sloping ceiling.